Back to Blogs

 Personal items must be left in a locker and your mobile phone switched off.

-However, it can be noted Pearson VUE have some allowances for comfort aids, which can be found here.
+However, it can be noted Pearson VUE has some allowances for comfort aids, which can be found here.

 Dos and Don’ts in the MRCGP AKT Exam